Harsh44-ydv/Mysql/README.md

 * Primary key & foreign key
 * Constraints
 * Application of Mysql CRUD
-* Joins in MySQL

  ## Introduction
-  * MySQL is a relational database system The database structure is organized into physical files optimized for speed.
+  * MySQL stand for 'MY Structred Query Language'is a relational database system The database structure is organized into physical files optimized for speed.
 The logical data model, with objects such as data tables, views,rows, and columns, offers a flexible programming environment.

  ## What is Mysql?